Read time: 2 minutes

 This will temporarily enables detailed events for that flag, which appear as they are received.
 View additional information, including the user attributes used for evaluation, by clicking on an individual event.

-There are two types of user events:
+There are three types of user events:

 - Identify events are explicitly triggered by your application code

-- Index events are automatically triggered by the LaunchDarkly SDK based on flag evaluations.
+- Index events are automatically triggered by the LaunchDarkly SDK based on flag evaluations

 Click on a user to see individual event information.